 I also have many years’ experience working in the voluntary sector.

-I have been very lucky to visit Tanzania, with Kath, on a number of occasions, and it is always a pleasure to return to Mshiri to see our friends – most recently in January 2022 – to see the fantastic work being done by the VEDG!
+I have been very lucky to visit Tanzania on a number of occasions with Kath, and it is always a pleasure to return to Mshiri to see our friends – most recently in January 2022 – to see the fantastic work being done by the VEDG!

 I am delighted to continue working with the Tumaini Trust in its support for sustainable development in Tanzania.